SauloCandeira/SauloCandeira/README.md

 I’m a Dev Jr Full Stack.
 Born in Brasília-DF, Brazil. 🇧🇷  <br/> Currently I'm working as a Web, Mobile and IOT developer. 🚀

+### Professional goals.

+my professional goal is to become a full stack developer specializing in the javascript programming language

 ### My current project is Institute Holding Kapital (IHK)

 it is an online and decentralized platform for raising securities for investment in innovative projects in the early stages. <br/>